Cerebral palsy: Eating

 Due to sensory and motor impairments, those with CP may have difficulty preparing food, holding utensils, or chewing and swallowing.
 An infant with CP may not be able to suck, swallow or chew.
 Gastro-oesophageal reflux is common in children with CP.
 Children with CP may have too little or too much sensitivity around and in the mouth.
 Poor balance when sitting, lack of control of the head, mouth, and trunk, not being able to bend the hips enough to allow the arms to stretch forward to reach and grasp food or utensils, and lack of hand-eye coordination can make self-feeding difficult.
 Feeding difficulties are related to higher GMFCS levels.
 Dental problems can also contribute to difficulties with eating.
 Pneumonia is also common where eating difficulties exist, caused by undetected aspiration of food or liquids.
 Fine finger dexterity, like that needed for picking up a utensil, is more frequently impaired than gross manual dexterity, like that needed for spooning food onto a plate.
 Grip strength impairments are less common.

 Children with severe cerebral palsy, particularly with oropharyngeal issues, are at risk of undernutrition.
 Triceps skin fold tests have been found to be a very reliable indicator of malnutrition in children with cerebral palsy.
+Due to challenges in feeding, evidence has shown that children with cerebral palsy are at a greater risk of malnutrition.